 Ophiasis alopecia – Hair loss along the sides and lower back of the scalp

-There is no cure for alopecia areata.
+There is no cure for alopecia.
 Some patients respond to treatment while others don’t respond at all.
 Even if a patient responds to treatment, there’s no guarantee he or she won’t suffer from hair loss again.

 Topical treatments – Topical medicines are applied directly to the scalp and other areas.
 Topical steroids may be prescribed in combination with steroid injections.